 Over the next four years Chris tried various roles in the British screen industry; editing short drama, assistant directing documentary for Channel 4, and helping edit long-running (but now deceased) BBC arts series Omnibus.
 He also wrote and directed two arts documentaries for Thames Television.
 One of them, sculpture doco Sandman, won a British Television Society award and was exhibited by the Tate Gallery in 1993.

 For the BBC and the British Arts Council, Dudman directed Lido, an impressionistic short chronicling the days when open-air swimming pools were common in Britain.
-He also worked extensively on scripts for a thriller series for BBC Scotland which ultimately never went before the cameras (Cracker got the funding instead).
+He also worked on scripts for a BBC Scotland thriller which ultimately never went before the cameras (Cracker got the funding instead).

 Dudman returned to New Zealand in 1995, to become an artist in residence at Ilam.
 There he worked on (as yet) unfilmed boy and dolphin tale The Dolphin of Dingle Bay.
 The following year he began an extended stint as part of the research and writing team on Communicado documentary series New Zealand at War.
 Dudman is credited with writing the final two episodes of the six-part series, which played in a 90-minute timeslot.